The Long Defeat: In Further Defence of Conservatism | The Burkean

 One might say that this new “red-pilled” right is very young, that it has (in the words of the Carpenters) only just begun.
 Realistically, however, what prospects lie before it?

 We live in a globalized, networked world a million miles from the ethnically near-homogeneous, heavily Christian nation states that existed in Europe before World War II, and for some time afterwards.
 Fantasies of autarky that never even worked in the twentieth century are, today, untenable even as fantasies.
-The idea of a (counter)-revolutionary right-wing government coming to power, democratically or otherwise, in a country like Ireland are ridiculous utopian, or dystopian fantasies, according to your own taste.
+The idea of a (counter)-revolutionary right-wing government coming to power, democratically or otherwise, in a country like Ireland is a ridiculous utopian, or dystopian fantasy, according to your own taste.
 We are simply never going to see a neo-reactionary regime sweep into office and radically reverse the liberal agenda.
 The first thing that would happen would be a rush of foreign investment out of the country.
 Globalization is the only game in town.
 The only question is how we play it.
 We would do well, perhaps, to pursue Pope Francis’s ideal: “globalization of the polyhedron, not the sphere”.
 That is, a model of globalization that seeks to avoid homogenization.

 If one chooses to make an idol of success, perhaps one should note that the record of the reactionary right in Ireland has been dismal.
 The extreme right Ailtirí na hAiséirí party never achieved more than a few local election successes, and Catholic integrist groups such as Maria Duce and An Rioghacht never had any serious influence among the hierarchy, the clergy, or the laity.
 This at a time when Ireland was overwhelmingly Catholic and nationalist.
 And yet these are the sort of names one hears invoked by the young Turks of the Irish right who tell us that traditional conservatism has never achieved anything!